5 Key Strategies to Managing Workplace Stress

 Mental illness rates have increased by more than 30% over the last decade.

 It’s not surprising.
-With the unprecedented economic pressure, intense competition, crazy work hours, threats of downsizing, slashed budgets, and financial insecurity a permanent feature of our economy, everyone is under the pump to do more with less.
+With unprecedented economic pressure, intense competition, crazy work hours, threats of downsizing, slashed budgets and financial insecurity a permanent feature of our economy, everyone is under the pump to do more with less.

 It’s all taking a toll.